 - The right to seek modifications to your parenting plan

 - The right to pursue child support or modify a child support order

 - When appropriate, the right to relocate with your child.
 This may be subject to court approval.

 Your obligations are fairly similar to these rights and include your obligation to comply with your parenting plan, to support your former spouse’s parenting of your child, and to make child support payments according to your child support order.
 If you are accused of failing to meet your obligations, if you feel your former spouse is not meeting his or her obligations, or if you feel you need to assert your right to pursue a modification to your visitation plan, an experienced family lawyer is your best advocate.

 Work with an Experienced Long Grove Child Custody Attorney

 When you are facing issues related to parenting time or other aspects of your child custody order, work with an experienced family lawyer who can help you navigate this tricky legal area.
-Get started with our firm today by contacting The Delaney Heckman to schedule your initial legal consultation.
+Get started with our firm today by contacting The Andrea Heckman Law to schedule your initial legal consultation.